 Besides, 2020 hasn’t really been a year for new clothes.
 Many fashion brands have had to halt production, turning their focus to hand sanitisers and masks instead.
-The pandemic also put off our appetites for frivolous fashion altogether.
+The pandemic also put off our appetites for frivolous fashion altogether (temporarily, at least).
 Instead, we kept things simple and sensible with loungewear and sneakers.

 In the middle of all this, more people reconsidered secondhand clothes.
 The stigma around them — they’re bad luck, they’re dirty — slowly faded away as more shoppers appreciated the fact that they’re sustainable.
 You can wear pre-loved items without worrying about the environmental impact of clothing overproduction.
-There’s also the thrill of finding something one-of-a-kind to show off on Instagram.
+There’s also the thrill of finding something one-of-a-kind to show off on Instagram (or, increasingly, TikTok).

 Below, we trace the ways that vintage fashion has left an impact in our shopping habits and found its way into our wardrobes.

-Thrifting is cool — all the kids are doing it
+Thrifting is cool, and all the kids are doing it